 Has your Practice, Home Health Agency, Hospice, DME Company or PT / OT / ST Clinic been audited by a Zone Program Integrity Program (ZPIC)?
 If not, it may only be a matter of time.
 Despite your best efforts to follow Medicare’s directives, your organization may still be identified as an “outlier” by a ZPIC and subjected to a probe review or a full-blown ZPIC audit.
 Should you receive a request for records from a ZPIC, being prepared – in advance of receiving a ZPIC audit – can help ensure your organization’s compliance with applicable documentation, coding and billing requirements.
 The following recommendations can assist with those efforts:

 Recommendation #1: If you have not already done so, conduct a “gap” analysis and implement an effective Compliance Plan.
 Despite the fact that significant strides in compliance have been made by large Medicare providers (such as hospitals and nursing homes), it has been our observation that most physician practices and small-to-mid sized provider organizations still do not have a tailored Compliance Plan in place.
-To be clear, we recognize that many providers may have copied draft plan off of the internet or purchased a sample plan.
-While they may fully intended to follow through with personalization of the draft document, in most of the cases we have seen, more pressing events have taken precedence and these providers have not had the time or expertise to complete the project.
+We recognize that many providers may have copied a draft plan off of the Internet or purchased a sample plan.
+While they may fully intend to follow through with personalization of the draft document, in most of the cases we have seen, more pressing events have taken precedence and these providers have not had the time or expertise to complete the project.

 Rather than wait until the last minute, Medicare providers who have not already done so should immediately take steps to implement an effective plan.
 As a first step, providers should review each of the regulatory and statutory provisions related to the specific services being billed to Medicare.
 Next, providers should compare their actual documentation, coding and billing practices with Medicare’s rules.
 Any gaps between the applicable requirements and a provider’s actual practices must immediately be remedied.
 Additionally, should these gaps represent an overpayment, the Medicare provider must repay the overpayment to the government within 60 days of identification.